 |IMED 790 Seminar: Topics in Addiction Medicine and HIV||D'Onofrio, O'Connor, D. Fiellin, L. Fiellin, Bernstein||Year 1 & 3||48|

 Provides Scholars from diverse backgrounds with a common understanding of the basic principles of addiction medicine.
-Drawing on our diverse faculty from emergency medicine, internal medicine, psychiatry, public health, and other disciplines this seminar will give Scholars an introduction to the epidemiology, clinical characteristics, treatment, and prevention of a full spectrum of substance abuse disorders and HIV with an emphasis the most common drugs of abuse, alcohol, and tobacco.
-Fall semesters will focus on core topics: epidemiology, screening, brief intervention, diagnosis, and treatment strategies (including counseling and pharmacotherapy) related to drug, alcohol, tobacco use/abuse, and HIV.
+Drawing on our diverse faculty from emergency medicine, internal medicine, psychiatry, public health, and other disciplines this seminar will give Scholars an introduction to the epidemiology, clinical characteristics, treatment, and prevention of a full spectrum of substance use disorders and HIV with an emphasis the most common drugs of misuse, alcohol, and tobacco.
+Fall semesters will focus on core topics: epidemiology, screening, brief intervention, diagnosis, and treatment strategies (including counseling and pharmacotherapy) related to drug, alcohol, tobacco use/misuse, and HIV.
 The spring semester will focus on common medical and psychiatric co-morbidities, pain and addiction, and special populations (4 sessions) and will also feature an "advanced seminar series" organized by Scholars with faculty support designed to address topics of high relevance to their research interests including tools and measurements, and challenges with SA research (4 sessions).
 Teaching methods will emphasize case-based interactive formats.
 K12